On managing magic mushroom experiences

 This article is taking longer to write than I anticipated, so I won’t say much here.
 But there is really no clinical evidence, at the time of writing, that sub-threshold microdosing3 does anything over and above a placebo.
 Now, if we can get at the placebo or (no-cebo) effect this way, then I think it’s quite valuable.
 But I think we shouldn’t get too carried away with it.
 If you don’t take enough paracetamol to notice, then you didn’t take enough paracetamol.
 If you don’t take enough psilocybin to notice, then you probably didn’t take enough psilocybin.

 Again, remember the template—the increased dominance of outside-in forces relative to inside-out ones.
 If you don’t notice the difference, even if they’re there, how much good can they be doing?
 The inside-out forces are powerful, and the benefits of mushrooms seems to be that we see a reduction in their power, so why not reduce them to a level where the changes are evident to you?
-I’d suggest considering my section above on control—there’s little to lose on a supra-threshold4 dose, especially if you take the advice of my section on balancing the inside-out and outside-in forces.
+I’d suggest considering my section above on control—there seems little to lose on a supra-threshold4 dose, especially if you take the advice of my section on risks of harm and the one on balancing the inside-out and outside-in forces.
 Your dose can still be small, but this way you can be certain that it will actually be effective.5

 Suggestibility